complexdb/zincbase/README.md

 * Refactor so edge is its own class
 * Query all edges by attribute
-* Rules (observables) to say 'on change of attribute, run this small program and propagate changes'
-* * Will enable advanced simulation beginning with Abelian sandpile
 * to_csv method
 * To DOT, for visualization (integrate with github/anvaka/word2vec-graph)
 * utilize postgres as backend triple store